 In this section, we present the experimental evaluation of \name.
-Unlike the Design section (Section~\ref{sec:design}), which followed a ``top-down perspective'', here we adopt a reverse ``bottom-up approach'' along three dimensions: (1) profiling resource usage across different platforms, (2)model accuracy across different offloading strategies, and (3) measuring power efficiency under different runtime conditions.
+Unlike the Design section (Section~\ref{sec:design}), which followed a ``top-down'' perspective, here we adopt a ``bottom-up'' approach along three dimensions: (1) profiling resource usage across different platforms, (2) measuring model accuracy under different offloading strategies, and (3) characterizing power efficiency under different runtime conditions.